 Really listen to the person in front of you, rather than already having pre-formulated responses in your mind.
 When we are patient and take the time to listen to others, we not only allow give ourselves the opportunity to learn from them, but we also allow the person to be heard.
 After all, every person we meet can greatly affect our lives if we take the time to listen to them.

 To practice active listening and presence, I recommend using the Synctuition app.
 Synctuition uses 3D sound by combining over 13,000 sounds recorded from around the world into unique mind journeys.
 Each track is an immersive mind travel experience, and they are so relaxing.
 I love listening to the app at nighttime just before I head to sleep; it helps me let go of any mind chatter and get a good night’s sleep.
-Note: I am an affiliate for Synctuition because I love and use the app myself, and I know it will assist you too!
-Try the Synctuition Mindspa & Meditation App Free for 7 Days
+Learn all about the app and three ways I use it inside this post.

 (3) Take a Deep Breath

 If you catch yourself facing adversity, allow yourself the space to take a step back and to take a deep breath.
 Consciously choose how you react to the situation at hand by shifting your perception; try to look at the bigger picture.
 It’s only a bump in time, not a forever.
 Also, look for the humour in the situation.
 As Sonia Choquette says in her book Trust Your Vibes, “the situation is critical, but not serious.”

 (4) Be Aware of Your Surroundings

 There may be a person in need of assistance nearby.
 You can practice patience by taking the time to stop and hold a door open for another person; to help a person carry their groceries to their car, or even to send a smile their way to remind them that they are not alone.
 Being of assistance to others is a great way to practice patience.